 SHORT ABSTRACT:

 Uterine contractions are important for the well-being of females.
 However, pathologically increased contractility may result in dysmenorrhea, especially in younger females.
-Here, we describe a simple ex vivo preparation allowing quick assessment of the efficacy of smooth muscle relaxants that may be used for treating dysmenorrhea.
+Here we describe a simple ex vivo preparation allowing quick assessment of the efficacy of smooth muscle relaxants that may be used for treating dysmenorrhea.

 LONG ABSTRACT:

 Dysmenorrhea, or painful cramping, is the most common symptom associated with menses in females and its severity can hinder women’s everyday lives.
-Here, we present an easy and inexpensive method that would be instrumental for testing new drugs decreasing uterine contractility.
-Th method utilizes the unique ability of the entire mouse reproductive tract to exhibit spontaneous motility when maintained ex vivo in a Petri dish containing oxygenated Krebs buffer.
+Here we present an easy and inexpensive method that would be instrumental for testing new drugs decreasing uterine contractility.
+This method utilizes the unique ability of the entire mouse reproductive tract to exhibit spontaneous motility when maintained ex vivo in a Petri dish containing oxygenated Krebs buffer.
 This spontaneous motility resembles the wave-like myometrial activity of the human uterus, referred to as endometrial waves.
-To demonstrate the effectiveness of the method, we employed a known uterine relaxant drug, epinephrine.
+To demonstrate the effectiveness of the method, we employed a well-known uterine relaxant drug, epinephrine.
 We demonstrate that the spontaneous motility of the entire mouse reproductive tract can be quickly and reversibly inhibited by 1 µM epinephrine in this Petri dish model.
 Documenting the changes of uterine motility can be easily done using an ordinary smart phone or a sophisticated digital camera.
-We developed a MATLAB-based algorithm allowing motion tracking to quantify spontaneous uterine motility changes by measuring the rate of uterine horn movements. major advantage of this ex vivo approach is that the reproductive tract remains intact throughout the entire experiment, preserving all intrinsic intrauterine cellular interactions.
+We developed a MATLAB-based algorithm allowing motion tracking to quantify spontaneous uterine motility changes by measuring the rate of uterine horn movements.
+A major advantage of this ex vivo approach is that the reproductive tract remains intact throughout the entire experiment, preserving all intrinsic intrauterine cellular interactions.
 The major limitation of this approach is that up to 10-20% of uteri may exhibit no spontaneous motility.
-Thus far, this is the first quantitative ex vivo method for assessing spontaneous uterine motility in a Petri model.
+Thus far, this is the first quantitative ex vivo method for assessing spontaneous uterine motility in a Petri dish model.

 INTRODUCTION: